Coupled-Beam and Coupled-Bunch Instabilities: Introduction

 \section{Introduction}

-Slip-stacking is a method to increase beam intensity in a synchrotron by merging of two beams.
-When the first beam is moving along its orbit, the second one is injected at slightly different energy, so that it slips along the first beam while its RF buckets are gradually filled.
-As soon as that injection is over, when bunches of the first and second beams line up with each other, a sufficiently high RF captures these bunch pairs in the same buckets.
+Slip-stacking is a method to increase beam intensity in a synchrotron by merging two beams.
+When the first beam is moving along its orbit, the second one is injected at a slightly different energy, so that it slips along the first beam while its RF buckets are gradually filled.
+As soon as that injection is over, when bunches of the first and second beams line up with each other, a sufficiently high RF voltage captures these bunch pairs in the same buckets.
 Schematically, such slipping motion is shown in Fig.\ref{fig:SlippingBeams}.
-This method is successfully used at the RR \cite{Kourbanis:2014iza, prebys2016long}, with a plan to have about 500 bunches in each beam.
+This method is successfully realized in the RR \cite{Kourbanis:2014iza, Kourbanis:2017zqt}, with about 500 bunches in each beam.
 Such a high number of bunches makes coupled-bunch interaction a powerful source of collective instabilities.
-However, the relative motion of the two beams prevents a straightforward application of the existing theory, requiring a certain modification.
-The content of this paper is constituted by a general solution of this coupled-beam problem as well as by some details of distribution of the inter-bunch tune shifts between the intra-bunch modes, with an application of all that to the Recycler Ring.
+However, the relative motion of the two beams prevents a straightforward application of the existing theory, and requires certain modifications.
+This paper presents a general solution of this coupled-beam problem as well as some details about the distribution of the inter-bunch tune shifts between the intra-bunch modes, with an application of all that to the Recycler Ring.